Caspar007/caspar007.github.io/README.md

 ----

 ### Make your repository zip installable inside Kodi
-Copy the zip file of your repository, located at `repo/zips/repository.caspar007/repository.caspar007-VERSION_NUMBER_HERE.zip`, and paste it into the root folder.
+Copy the zip file of your repository, located at:

+ `repo/zips/repository.caspar007/repository.caspar007-VERSION_NUMBER_HERE.zip`,

+and paste it into the root folder.
 Rename the file and remove the version number!

 Here is your zip file: